zerualem/Machine-learning-project/README.md

-#Machine learning project using R for cancer dataset from Kaggle.com
+#Machine learning project using R for breast cancer wisconsin dataset from Kaggle.com